 I am working on one of these in my own family.
 Curiously, I have a large number of matches with colonial American ancestry - something about which I know nothing, as my own forebears all came to Canada from the UK in the period from 1820 - 1900.
 Clearly, there were other family members who migrated to the US before mine came to Canada!

-This testing may be useful to African Americans in identifying relatives descended from enslaved family members who were sold to a new owner, and thereby forced to leave their family.
+This testing also may be useful to African Americans in identifying relatives descended from enslaved family members who were sold to a new owner, and thereby forced to leave their family.

 It could also prove very useful in linking in additional branches of a family tree, as you connect with others who are a match, and who have information about their ancestry.

 The Family Finder test from Family Tree DNA, described above, until recently was listed at US$289.
 As of summer 2013, however, the price has dropped to US$99.

 23andMe has experimented heavily with different pricing models over the past couple of years.
 As of January 2013, it had lowered its price to US$99.
 Their goal is to increase the size of their database to 1 million customers by the end of 2013.
 In 2016, however, its price for the test with the medical information was US$199.
 In late 2016, it began offering an ancestry-only version (i.e., without the medical information) for those interested only in their genealogy.